Ampoule before or after moisturizer?

 - Cleansing and optional toner: create a clean, slightly damp base.

-- Open the ampoule and use 2 to 5 drops: pat gently into face, neck, and décolleté.
+- Open the ampoule and use 2 to 5 drops: gently pat into the face, neck, and décolleté.

-- Wait 30 to 60 seconds: give your skin time to take up the actives.
+- Wait 30 to 60 seconds: give your skin time to absorb the actives.

 - Optional serum: if you use a serum, layer it after the ampoule if it has a similar or slightly thicker texture.

-- Apply cream: seals in moisture and protects the skin barrier.
+- Apply moisturizer: seals and protects the skin barrier.

-- Morning SPF: last step over your cream.
+- Morning SPF: the final step over moisturizer.

-Tip to prevent pilling: less product, thin layers, sufficient wait time, and combine formulas from the same product line.
+Tip against pilling: use less product, apply thin layers, allow enough absorption time, and combine formulas from the same product line where possible.

 Serum or ampoule first?

-Texture decides.
+Texture is what matters.
 If the ampoule is thinner than your serum, it goes first.
-If both are very similar, apply the product with the higher concentration of actives first, then the other.
-Many ampoules are essentially super‑serums for short treatments.
+If both are very similar, apply the product with the higher concentration of actives first, then the other one.
+Many ampoules are basically super-serums for treatment periods.
 You can use them daily for 2 to 4 weeks or 2 to 3 times per week as an intensive boost, and switch back to your regular serum in between.
-Learn more: Ampoule vs. serum: difference.
+Read more here: the difference between ampoule and serum.

-Here’s how to integrate an ampoule into a simple K‑beauty routine:
+Here is how to integrate an ampoule into a simple K-Beauty routine:

 - Cleanse and tone